 Nurture is a small intervention group for 8 - 10 children who work closely with two experienced members of staff.
 Nurture group is a well established way of providing inclusive early interventions and supporting the pupils social, emotional and behavioural development.
 Nurture aims to develop self-esteem, social skills, responsibility for self and others and learn appropriate behaviour.
 Nurture allows time to express thoughts and feelings in a controlled and acceptable way.
 This is the foundation to raise academic achievement to fulfil the children's potential in class.
 Our Nurture staff works closely with teachers in order to transfer successful strategies in the classroom.

-Yew Tree Heroes is about children being part of helping the school be the best it can be.
+Yew Tree Leaders is about children being part of helping the school be the best it can be.
 It is about children caring about their school and each other.
-We have our Playground Peacemakers who help children to solve problems in the playground, Sports Leaders who lead sporting activities and Office Angels who help to deliver letters within the school.
+There are many roles including: Playground Pals who help children to solve problems in the playground and Office Angels who help to deliver letters within the school.

-The idea behind Toast and Talk is to give the children a settled, positive start to every school day.
-Toast and Talk provides a safe environment where the children feel welcomed into school, where they can internalise that they are valued and that school is there to listen.
+The idea behind The Morning Hub is to give the children a settled, positive start to every school day.
+This provides a safe environment where the children feel welcomed into school, where they can internalise that they are valued and that school is there to listen.
 This is an opportunities to talk and ask questions.